 In 2017, we spent \$1,700 per member and received from our contract a bit more.
-The difference on the plus side, allowed the 2017 dental implant improvement.
+The difference on the plus side allowed various improvements.
 The Trustees are aware that there is scheduled to be a contractual increase in Welfare Fund contributions in our next contract.